krokedil/klarna-payments-for-woocommerce/readme.txt

 * A SSL Certificate is required.

 == Changelog ==
+= 2019.02.06  	- version 1.6.4 =
+* Tweak			- Removed validation of required fields in the Payment method area.
+Caused an issue with Authorize.net.
+* Tweak         - Removed the disable on the Place order button since it is no longer needed to catch invalid fields.
+* Tweak         - Changed JS library endpoint.
+* Tweak         - Added extended description to the payment method title to clarify what it does.

 = 2018.11.27  	- version 1.6.3 =
 * Feature		- Added setting to hide "What is Klarna?" link.
 * Tweak			- Added filter wc_kp_remove_postcode_spaces to enable removing whitespace from postcode posted to Klarna.